EricRobert/go-aws/README.md

 # goaws

-> Collection of small scripts & tools for AWS
+> Collection of simple tools and small shell scripts for AWS

 ## Credentials